devios1/Gravl/README.md

 	[MyNode name="Bob", age="48"]

 Attributes can also have other nodes as their values.
-Node valued attributes are represented exactly the same as stand-alone nodes: no escaping, wrapping in quotes, or other tricks are needed:
+Node-valued attributes are represented exactly the same as stand-alone nodes: no escaping, wrapping in quotes, or other tricks are needed:

 	[MyNode string="value"
 		node=[AnotherNode something=true